ksetagit/groupproject/README.md

 	https://github.com/ksetagit/kseta-dvcs-talk

 ## Idea of the project
-The topic of this example project is the Documentation of the KSETA Doktorandenworkshop, consisting mostly of Markdown documents.
+Documentation of the KSETA Doktorandenworkshop, consisting mostly of Markdown documents.

 Contents:
 - Groupname.md